python33r/uol-covid/README.md

 # uol-covid

-This repository contains a CSV file of aggregated coronavirus case data scraped from the University of Leeds website, along with Python code for the scraper.
+This repository contains a CSV file of aggregated coronavirus case data scraped [from the University of Leeds website][uol], along with Python code for the scraper.

 ## Scraper Usage Examples